Gobliiins: Gobliiins 4 (2009)

 Gobliiins 4 was released in March 2009 and stars the same trio of characters as the original Gobliiins.
 The game was designed by Pierre Gilhodes and Muriel Tramis, developed by Société Pollene and produced by the Russian company Snowball Studios.
 Compared to the previous games it boasts 3D graphics, but the game mechanics have not changed by much.
 The game received a slightly mixed reception, with an average of 56.5% on GameRankings.
 IT Reviews said it was entertaining, but "the puzzle solutions can be annoyingly strait-jacketed at times".
 Adventure Gamers rated it 80% and called it "one of the most likeable titles this year".

 Gobliiins 5: The Morgloton Invasion (2023)

 The fifth game in the series, Gobliiins 5: The Morgloton Invasion, was released in 2023, initially on Itch.io in May and on Steam in July.
 The game had successful crowdfunding campaigns on French crowdfunding site Ulule and on Kickstarter.
+The game was developed using Adventure Game Studio, therefore thanks to the ScummVM, it is possible to play on many platforms, in addition to Microsoft Windows, also on macOS, Linux, Android and iOS.

-It features the original three goblins from the first episode - Oups, (Note: His name is spelled both "Oups" and "Oops" in the English translation of the game.)
-Asgard and Ignatius - on a mission to find out the source of a mysterious magic ray that turns people in to anthropomorphic potatoes.
-The game was developed using Adventure Game Studio.
+It features the original three goblins from the first episode - Oups, Asgard and Ignatius (Note: Name is spelled both "Oups" and "Oops" in the English translation of the game.) - on a mission to find out the source of a mysterious magic ray that turns people in to anthropomorphic potatoes.
 While the game features a return to a more level-based format consisting of 16 levels, with usually the action being restricted on a single screen at a time, it continues the tradition of no game over.

+GOBLiiNS6 (2026)

+GOBLiiNS 6, also referred to as GOBLiiNS6 - The Prince Buffoon - The Madmen of the Year 1000, is the sequel to Gobliins 2: The Prince Buffoon.
+Pierre Gilhodes uses again Adventure Game Studio tool in production.
+It was released in February 2026 on Itch.io and Steam.
+Unlike its predecessor, the game features a 16:9 aspect ratio, a save/load system, and an inventory for both characters.